spiral-project/ihatemoney/docs/api.md

 -   `date`: the date of the bill (`yyyy-mm-dd` format).
 Defaults to current date if not provided.
--   `original_currency`: the currency in which `amount` has been paid (ISO 4217 code).
-Only makes sense for a project with currencies.
-    Defaults to the project `default_currency`.
 -   `external_link`: an optional URL associated with the bill.

 Returns the id of the created bill :